-- Use a few drops in water for window cleaning
+- Use a few drops of water for window cleaning

 - Remove grease stains and glue easily and safely from surfaces.
-Apply straight lemon oil and the stain and glue is gone.
+Apply straight lemon oil and the stain and glue are gone.

 - Use to disinfect surfaces, including countertops, floors, toilet bowls, and more.

 Diffusing lime essential oil is a great way to feel like you are on vacation and to lift the energy of a room.

 It cleanses the air and reduces pet odors and household toxins (toxins in indoor air are over 3 times higher than in outdoor air).